akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 ![](/images/2021-06-09-well_log_clustering_r/unnamed-chunk-4-1.png)<!-- -->

 That’s looking pretty good, but let’s reorder the curves in the plot by setting the factor levels for the *curve* variable.
-We generally plot a log on the far left that tells us something about lithology, like the gamma-ray (GR).
-On the right we usually plot a resistivity curve of some kind (ILD) and a porosity curve of some kind (PHIND).
+In the petroleum world, we usually plot a log on the far left that tells us something about lithology, like the *gamma-ray* (GR), and on the right some kind of *resistivity* curve (ILD) and *porosity* curve (PHIND and DeltaPHI).
+We’ll put the *photoelectric factor* (PE) curve on the far right.

 Then we can replot the logs for the *SHRIMPLIN* well.
 I’ll also get rid of the legend since it’s not really necessary here, and I’ll add a title and a better label for the x-axis.

 ``` r
 curve_order <- c("GR", "ILD_log10", "PHIND", "DeltaPHI", "PE")